bamos/python-scripts/README.md

 The `modulo` option is helpful to print 2 PDF pages per physical page, for example.

+The script uses [Ghostscript][gs] to merge the documents and [pdfinfo][pdfinfo] to extract the number of pages in the input documents.

 ```
 $ merge-pdfs-printable.py a.pdf b.pdf c.pdf --modulo 4
 a.pdf